Proletarian revolution: Interpretations

-Other Marxists, such as Luxemburgists, disagree with the Leninist idea of a vanguard and insist that the entire working class—or at least a large part of it—must be deeply involved and equally committed to the socialist or communist cause for a proletarian revolution to be successful.
+Other Marxists, such as Luxemburgists and left communists, disagree with the Leninist idea of a vanguard and insist that the entire working class—or at least a large part of it—must be deeply involved and equally committed to the socialist or communist cause for a proletarian revolution to be successful.
 To this end, they seek to build mass working class movements with a very large membership.
+The Situationists' view is that as well as the standard proletariat being a driving force for revolution, other oppressed classes would also act as drivers.

 Finally, there are socialist anarchists and libertarian socialists.
-Their view is that the revolution must be a bottom-up social revolution which seeks to transform all aspects of society and the individuals which make up the society (see Asturian Revolution and Revolutionary Catalonia).
+Their view is that the revolution must be a bottom-up social revolution which seeks to transform all aspects of society and the individuals which make up the society (see Revolutionary Catalonia).
+The anarchist view also holds that the proletarian revolution must abolish all aspects of the state, and that a "workers' state" should not be formed.
 Alexander Berkman said "there are revolutions and revolutions.
 Some revolutions change only the governmental form by putting a new set of rulers in place of the old.
 These are political revolutions, and as such they often meet with little resistance.
 But a revolution that aims to abolish the entire system of wage slavery must also do away with the power of one class to oppress another.
 That is, it is not any more a mere change of rulers, of government, not a political revolution, but one that seeks to alter the whole character of society.
 That would be a social revolution."

+Criticism of the Marxist theory

+One criticism of the Marxist theory about proletarian revolutions is that the theory does not comply with the historical reality.
+According to the Marxist theory, the revolution would happen in countries with a highly developed capitalist economic system.
+However, in reality the revolutions happened in countries where capitalism was in its infancy, namely the Russian Empire and China.
+Marx and Engels thought that the revolution would be dominated by the industrial working class.
+In reality, the Russian Empire was mainly a country of peasants, namely 80% of the population consisted of farmers at the beginning of the Russian Revolution.